it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 ### Security Architecture Rubric

-The rubric was created to help score the product architecture in the categories of Reliability, Manageability and Consistency, Maintainability (Modularity and Isolation), and Depth of control coverage (i.e. defense-in-depth)
+The rubric was created to help score the product architecture in the categories of Reliability, Manageability and Consistency, Maintainability (Modularity and Isolation), and Depth of control coverage (i.e., defense-in-depth)

 ## Outputs